 Contents hide 1 Rore Dart 1.1 Rope Dart Training Rore Dart The rope dart is a long rope (usually 3–5 metres or 10–16 feet) with a metal dart attached to one end.
 This was a weapon from ancient times, which allows the user to throw the dart out at a long-range target and use the...

-The hook sword, (tiger hook swords) is a Chinese weapon traditionally associated with northern styles of Chinese martial arts and Wushu weapons routines, While sometimes called an ancient weapon and described as dating from the Song dynasty to Warring States or even earlier, most antique examples and artistic depictions are from the late Qing era...
+Contents hide 1 Hook Swords 1.1 The structure of hook is complex 1.2 Hook Sword Characteristic Hook Swords The hook sword, (tiger hook swords) is a Chinese weapon traditionally associated with northern styles of Chinese martial arts and Wushu weapons routines, While sometimes called an ancient weapon and described as dating from the Song dynasty...